mawahab/logisim-evolution/README.md

 ## Use the FSM editor

-* Menu *project->Add Library choose internal library, there should be only a single choice (FSM library) that should be selected for loading.
-* Once the library is loaded, a new entry named FSM Tools should appear on the Toolbox menu, with the Finite State Machine component available.
+* The tool menu contains an entry named FSM Tools, with the Finite State Machine component available for instanciation in the design.
-* You can then instanciate a FSM component in you Schematic.
-This FSM corresponds to a default implementation (one input A, one output X).
-It can be modified by clicking on the Content attribute, which will open the FSM diagram editor :
+* The default instanciation corresponds to an example FSM with two states S0,S1, one input A, and one output X. The FSM transition diagram can be viewed and modified within a graphical editor which is opened by clicking on the Content attribute.

 <img src="doc/en/html/guide/fsm/Screenshot.jpg"/>

-* The editor is in alpha stage, it allows you to add ports (click on the left/right boundaries ) , add states (click inside the main rounded rectangle) and create transitions by using drap and drop from one state to the other.
-It is also possible to configure every element by double clicking on it.
+The editor is in beta stage, it supports adding/editing/deleting elements through a context menu (use right click to make it appear).
+Elements can be selected (left click) and moved to make the diagram more readable.

-* Commands and predicate are specified using boolean expressions (+=OR,.=AND,/=NOT,"1"= true,"0=false) which are parsed by the editor, which also checks for satisfiable predicate (not always equals to false).
+* Commands (outputs) value are specified using boolean expressions involving constants ("0","1"), inputs, and boolean operators (+=OR,.=AND,/=NOT,"1"= true,"0=false).
+The expression is analyzed for correctness  by the editor.

+* Transition predicates are also specified using boolean expression, which involves only input and boolean operators (i.e constants "0" and "1" are not allowed).
+In addition, it is also possible to use a "default" predicate which is evaluated to true when all other transition predicates for a given state are evaluated to false.

+In addition to syntactic analysis, the editor also checks that transitions from a given state have all their predicates mutually exclusive to guarantee the the fSM is deterministic.
+This is achieved using the jdd library, which we use to perform a simple boolean SAT check.

+## Missing/untested features

+* The current version also support VHDL generation although the correctness of generated VHDL was not tested yet.

+* The editor does not fully supports input/outputs with wordlength greater than one, especially for SAT checks

+* Checker does not verify that all states have different binary codes, not that code size (in # bits) is consistent with the number of state on the FSM.

 ## Editing logisim-evolution in Eclipse
 To import directly logisim-evolution in Eclipse, you can use Eclipse's import wizard: